Stutterfly: History

 Stutterfly was well established at MP3.com and was a popular download.
-With the help of Los Angeles-based Freeze Management, Stutterfly made a deal with Madonna's Maverick Records in the summer of 2004, and later toured with fellow labelmates Story of the Year.
+With the help of Los Angeles–based Freeze Management, Stutterfly made a deal with Madonna's Maverick Records in the summer of 2004, and later toured with fellow labelmates Story of the Year.

-Stutterfly's second full-length album “And We Are Bled of Color” was released in 2005 (to later be re-released on the bands' own label, The Elysien Project), music videos were produced for the songs "Gun in Hand" and "Fire Whispers".
-“And We Are Bled of Color” was a commercial disappointment, selling less than 100,000 albums, which subsequently lead to the band being dropped from their label.

-Some time after releasing And We Are Bled of Color, Stutterfly was dropped from Maverick, with lead singer Chris Stickney leaving the band amicably in August 2007.
+Stutterfly's second full-length album And We Are Bled of Color was released in 2005.
+Music videos were produced for the songs "Gun in Hand" and "Fire Whispers".
+And We Are Bled of Color was a commercial disappointment, selling less than 100,000 copies.
+Stutterfly was dropped from Maverick, with lead singer Chris Stickney leaving the band amicably in August 2007.
 Charles Furney, formerly of thebleedingalarm, joined as the new vocalist later in 2007.

 On Stutterfly's Facebook page they announced that Stutterfly is no longer a band.
-Former members of the band including Byron, Chase, Ciolli and Loerke continued to work together under the Secret and Whisper moniker but have since gone on hiatus.
+Former members of the band including Byron, Chase, Ciolli and Loerke continued to work together under the Secret and Whisper.
+The band went on hiatus in 2011 but was resurrected in 2022.
 Chase and Loerke now play in Shreddy Krueger together along with fellow Secret and Whisper member David Ecker.
-Stickney now plays in Shapes and Shadows formerly known as Oceans Apart.
+Stickney now plays in Shapes and Shadows, formerly known as Oceans Apart.